 The key hazards announced by the CPSC at the Micromobility Forum based on their review of emergency room data included brake problems, unexpected power losses and fire hazards.
-Fire hazards were most closely associated with the use of lithium ion batteries, although general electrical issues were also referenced.
+Fire hazards were most closely associated with the use of lithium-ion batteries, although general electrical issues were also referenced.

-Lithium Ion Batteries
+Lithium-ion Batteries

-Lithium batteries power micromobility products including hoverboards, electric scooters and e-bicycles as well as many accessories being marketed for use such as commuter bike helmets with lights.
-Unfortunately, many companies have been forced to recall their products over thermal events involving those products' lithium ion batteries.
-CPSC's staff report on micromobility notes that they are aware of three deaths from two battery-related incidents and more than 330 fire-related incidents associated with charging and riding self-balancing scooters, leading to more than \$9 million in property damage.
+Lithium-ion batteries power micromobility products including hoverboards, electric scooters and e-bicycles as well as many accessories being marketed for use such as commuter bicycle helmets with lights.
+Unfortunately, many companies have been forced to recall their products over thermal events involving those products' lithium-ion batteries.
+In January 2025, the CPSC indicated they are aware of 24 deaths and 42 injuries initiated by lithium-ion batteries associated with micromobility product and more than